rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

  all rests on top of what is known as a
  *proof of work* consensus mechanism.

-Ww will attempt to demystify *proof of work* and provide a clear and technically accurate understanding of how mining works.
+We will attempt to demystify *proof of work* and provide a clear and technically accurate understanding of how mining works.

-!!! warning "work in progress"